The Galapagos Islands are a chain of volcanic islands that sit in the Pacific Ocean about 500 miles off the coast of Ecuador.

-Giant tortoises on Isabela, monitor lizards on Fernandina, blue-footed boobies nesting on North Seymour, and 17 other land, marine, and avian species not found anywhere else in the world are the major reasons for the Galapagos Islands’ fame.
+Giant tortoises on Isabela, marine iguanas on Fernandina, blue-footed boobies nesting on North Seymour, and 17 other land, marine, and avian species not found anywhere else in the world are the major reasons for the Galapagos Islands’ fame.

-The Galapagos Islands are also famous for fantastic volcanic formations; colored sand beaches, including the red beaches of Ravida and the green beaches of Floreana; and crystal-clear blue waters teeming with exotic marine life like black and hammerhead sharks that entice scuba divers from all over the world.
+The Galapagos Islands are also famous for fantastic volcanic formations; colored sand beaches, including the red beaches of Rabida and the green beaches of Floreana; and crystal-clear blue waters teeming with exotic marine life.

 What is the weather like in the Galapagos Islands?

 The temperate weather in the Galapagos typically falls in the range of 65 to 85 degrees Fahrenheit.
 The weather from January to May is the warmest, with temperatures in the mid-eighties with somewhat high humidity.

 The waters around the islands become colder from June to November due to the Humboldt Current.
 The cooler water mixes with the temperate air and often causes a light mist over the islands, which defines the garua (misty) season of the Galapagos.

 What marine life is found in the Galapagos Islands?

 Marine life in the Galapagos is unlike anywhere else in the world, since 20% of marine species found there are endemic to the Galapagos.

 Among the marine mammals living in the Galapagos Islands, sea lions stand out for many visitors due to their curious and active nature.
 Within the sea waters, on the shores, and on craggy volcanic ledges of the Galapagos Islands, you’ll encounter frolicking sea lions and may even have an opportunity to swim with them.